hadrienj/odsc_training/readme.md

 pipenv --python 3.7
 ```

-Then, dinstall the required libraries:
+Then, install the required libraries:

 ```
 pipenv install